 Our musicians play a multitude of instruments in the string, woodwind, brass, and percussion sections of the orchestra.
 If you see one of our musicians in the lobby, they would be happy to answer any questions you may have!

-The Hartford Symphony Orchestra named Carolyn Kuan as its tenth music director in January 2011.
+Carolyn Kuan – and she’s pretty amazing.
+The HSO named Carolyn as its tenth music director in January 2011.
 Bringing to Hartford her dream of a community transformed by music, she is the first woman and youngest person to hold this title.
-Maestra Kuan’s vision has inspired people of all ages and demonstrated a commitment to artistic excellence.
-In addition to conducting many of the Hartford Symphony’s concerts, Ms. Kuan is influential in choosing repertoire for every program.
+Recognized as a conductor of extraordinary versatility, Carolyn has enjoyed successful associations with top tier orchestras, opera companies, ballet companies, and festivals worldwide.

-Often, new audience members are concerned that they will not recognize the music but we think it is likely that you will recognize parts of the many symphonies, concertos, and choral works that we play.
+You should expect to have a great time and to hear some wonderful music!
+Often, new audience members are concerned that they will not recognize the music but we think it is likely that you will recognize parts of the music we perform.
 Music written by the great classical composers is often used in movie soundtracks, television shows, and commercials.

 That said, you do not need to know the music before you come.
 One of the great joys of going to an HSO concert is being introduced to a great piece of music you’ve never heard before or listening to a superb performance of a piece you haven’t heard in years.
 Some regular concert-goers do find they appreciate the performance more if they listen to a recording of the piece before the concert, so they can better anticipate their favorite parts, or listen for virtuoso playing of the more difficult passages.
 And many audience members find it enhances their enjoyment of the music if they read the notes in the program about the composer and the pieces that are to be played.